Media event: Historic examples

 Media events became prominent when the media did.
 The driving of the Golden Spike in Promontory Summit, Utah, in 1869 has been described as one of the first media events in the United States.
 Edward Bernays and his Torches of Freedom campaign in 1929 is an example of an early media event that successfully influenced public opinion.
-Similarly, Nikita Khrushchev visit to the United States in 1959 was highly influential, and has been cited as the first example of media events being utilized in politics.
+Similarly, Nikita Khrushchev's visit to the United States in 1959 was highly influential, and has been cited as the first example of media events being utilized in politics.

 Media events became practical in the middle 19th century as the Morse telegraph and the expansion of daily newspapers introduced same-day news cycles.
 The emergence of the internet led to many media stories being published live from the media event, real-time Twitter coverage, and immediate analysis of televised media events.
 When musical artist Prince pretended to take questions during his Super Bowl press conference but instead broke immediately into song, his performance itself became a meta media-event-within-a-media-event.

+From a postmodern perspective, Jean Baudrillard argued in his essay The Gulf War Did Not Take Place that the Gulf War, the first war broadcast on television, was not a real war, but a media event planned by the US army and media outlets like CNN.